Inedo/inedo-docs/ProGet/advanced/repackaging.md

 These historic audit trails are embedded within the package itself and allows you to easily replicate or promote this package to other feeds while preserving the repackaging history.

+In Universal packages, the history is embedded in `upack.json`.
+In NuGet packages, the history is embedded (in the same JSON format) in `.progetRepackagingHistory.json` in the nupkg file.

 ## Other Repackaging Options
 Aside from using the ProGet UI we offer two other options for repackaging a package.
-You can either make simple [API calls](https://inedo.com/support/documentation/proget/reference/api) or use the [Universal Package CLI](https://inedo.com/support/documentation/upack/tools-and-libraries/upack-cli).
+You can either make simple [API calls](https://inedo.com/support/documentation/proget/reference/api) or use the [Universal Package CLI](https://inedo.com/support/documentation/upack/tools-and-libraries/upack-cli) (for Universal packages).
 These options give you a lot of flexibility when it comes to automating your repackaging process.